anon-dot-com/examples/connect-ios-swiftui/APPCLIPS.md

 > - https://clip.anon.com?id=resy
 > - https://clip.anon.com?id=google

+> **Note**
+>
+> The lack of a trailing backslash at the end of the link is intentional.
+Including a backslash before the `?id` is a mistake and will cause the QR code to not be recognized.

 # Running the Example App Clip

 Run the Anon App Clip directly in your local Xcode.
 You'll see how you can present integrations to your users and link their sessions to your organization.